dragonfly-science/dragonfly-website/content/news/2020-11-24-mckenzie-tyla/content.md

 Tyla Hill-Moana credits her dad with sparking her love of the sea.

 “He likes to dive a lot and we grew up going to the ocean quite often.
-My family are big kaimona lovers – kina, mussels, crayfish, pāua, but I’d rather give what I¬ catch to family or mates.”
+My family are big kaimona lovers – kina, mussels, crayfish, pāua, but I’d rather give what I catch to family or mates.”

 Tyla went to Te Wharekura o Rakaumangamanga and Ngā Taiātea Wharekura in Waikato and then moved to Wellington.
 She has a bachelor’s degree in marine biology and Māori from Victoria University of Wellington and this year she’s been working towards a Master of Marine Conservation.